ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 To negotiate cryptographic mechanisms and algorithms, the TEEP protocol defines the following ciphersuite structure.

 ~~~~
-suite = [
+ciphersuite = [
     teep-cose-sign-alg / nil,
     teep-cose-encrypt-alg / nil ,
     teep-cose-mac-alg / nil
 ]
 ~~~~

-suites is used to present the combination of mechanisms and cryptographic algorithms.
+ciphersuite is used to present the combination of mechanisms and cryptographic algorithms.
 Each suite value corresponds with a COSE-type defined in Section 2 of {{RFC8152}}.

 ~~~~